Logotipo Gentile Law

 • HOW IS THE APPLICATION TO THE REGIME REQUESTED?

-• By means of form 149 within 6 months from the date on which the hiring company in Spain registers the interested party in the social security system or from the dato on the document certifying the maintenance in the social security system of the country of origin.
+• By means of form 149 within 6 months from the date on which the hiring company in Spain registers the interested party in the social security system or from the date on the document certifying the maintenance in the social security system of the country of origin.

 Likewise, the application must be accompanied by the documentation proving compliance with the requirements.